-Tips to Maintain a Greener and Healthier Lawn
+Lawn Care Tips to Maintain a Greener and Healthier Yard

 The basic rule is: the hotter the weather, the higher you should mow.
 Higher mowing promotes deeper roots and prevents water loss by shading the soil.
 Taller grass also cools the soil and reduces heat stress.